 We recommend printed boxes if viable, but a good looking, more affordable alternative is branded stickers.
 Branded stickers with company logos, contact information, and any additional information are inexpensive.
-Below are a couple online sticker companies to consider.
+Below are a couple of online sticker companies to consider.

 One more thing to consider when discussing secondary packaging; secondary packaging is any packaging that is not primary packaging.
 The external box is secondary packaging, but often sellers use a chipboard carton or something similar within an external corrugated box as another form of secondary packaging.
 This container can be branded as well to enhance the customer experience and increase brand awareness.

 Void-fill is used to fill the empty spaces within the secondary packaging.
 It works as a shock absorber and cushion to protect products during transport.
-Probably the two most well-known forms of void-fill are: packaging peanuts, and bubble wrap.
+Probably the two most well-known forms of void-fill are packaging peanuts, and bubble wrap.
 Though these two are the best known, there are many other options available.

 So why is void-fill included in presentation and branding?
 The type of void-fill a seller chooses should not contradict the brand and the message being presented.
 If a company selling environmentally friendly products is using packaging peanuts as a void-fill option, it is directly contradicting the message the company is sending.
 If a company is attempting to be the lowest costing product on the market, the lowest costing void-fill would help in accomplishing the message.
 Below are some void-fill options to consider that may help further the message a company is trying to present.

-Foam Packaging Peanuts - Popular low cost option, not environmentally friendly.
+Foam Packaging Peanuts - Popular low-cost option, not environmentally friendly.

 Bubble Wrap - Air-filled plastic bubbles often available on rolls.
 Affordable and effective, but not eco-friendly.